-Who is the GOAT in Tennis is a question that many fans have debated for many years with most commentators agreeing that it will be Federer, Nadal, or Djokovic that will eventually claim this title.
+The question of who is the GOAT in tennis has been debated by fans and commentators for many years, with most commentators agreeing that it will be Federer, Nadal, or Djokovic that will eventually claim this title.

 Nadal vs Djokovic vs Federer H2H Stats